Wood species

 source: wood-database.com

-Versatile wood with various uses
+Versatile wood with many uses

-It is used to make furniture, veneer and plywood.
-It is used in the construction of ships and small aircraft.
-It can be impregnated under pressure making it much more resistant to the outside.
+Used in furniture, veneer and plywood.
+Used in the construction of ships and small aircraft.
+It can be impregnated under pressure, making it much more resistant to the outside.
 Thus treated it is often used for exterior cladding of houses.

 Douglas fir

-A volatile oil is extracted from the needles and used in massage oils or products to treat colds and nose and throat ailments.
+A volatile oil is extracted from the needles and used in massage oils or in products to treat colds and nose and throat ailments.

 I hope you find the information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the dedicated space.
+I will be sure to reply.

 About the author